mgarczyk/polibuda/smestr_5_arduino_forbot/Readme.md

 programming itself.

 # Content
-Arduino course content

-- The series is planned for 11 articles that cover the following topics:
+The series is planned for 11 articles that cover the following topics:
     - Arduino course - 1 - Arduino basics and environment
     - Arduino course - 2 - programming basics, I/O ports
     - Arduino course - 3 - UART (communication with PC), variables